This post may contain affiliate links. Please read our disclosure policy.

-Today I'm sharing a delicious recipe for skinny shrimp boil foil packets you can cook either on the grill or in the oven.
+Today I am sharing a delicious recipe for lightened up shrimp boil foil packets you can cook either on the grill or in the oven.

 As soon as I spied the recipe in the Summer 2018 Hungry Girl Magazine (affiliate link) I knew I wanted to give it a try.
 While it took me until nearly the end of summer to give this easy, healthy recipe a go, I’m glad I did.